namtoki/English/stock/02_vocaburaly.md

   - Fine.
 Until I `spilled` iced coffee on him.
   - I got rid of some `equipment`.
   - I had to carry 100 pieces of `equipment`.
+  - Are we gonna `have fun` or what?
 - Business
   - I think we `aced` that presentation.
   - I think I really `nailed it` this time.